Richardson family murders: Jeremy Steinke

 Jeremy Allan Steinke (born January 15, 1983) was born to Jacqueline Ann May in Medicine Hat, Alberta.
 He reportedly endured a lifetime of physical abuse throughout his childhood, at the hands of both his biological father and two of his stepfathers; he recalled a time when his second stepfather had locked him in a deep freezer, and when he defensively broke the arm of an abusive ex-boyfriend of his mother's using a lead pipe.
 Jeremy and his mother frequently moved around due to the onslaught of violence and chaos in their home, and he spoke of never being able to properly make friends as a result.
 He attended elementary school in the Medicine Hat neighbourhood of South Ridge from first to third grade, and Crestwood from fourth to sixth grade.
 He was mercilessly bullied at both schools, with children often teasing him about his last name, referring to him as "Stinky."

 According to May, he had been diagnosed with attention-deficit hyperactivity disorder (ADHD) and placed in a program at his school for developmentally disabled youth; this elicited further ridicule from other students.
-His mother and her various husbands and boyfriends were all alcoholics, and it wasn't long until Jeremy started consuming alcohol himself, which he began at age 14.
+His mother and her various husbands and boyfriends were all alcoholics, and it was not long until Jeremy started consuming alcohol himself, which he began at age 14.
 He also started indulging in various drugs, including shrooms, ecstasy, acid, and marijuana, and he additionally began cutting himself.
 That same year, he dropped out of high school.
 At 16, he moved out of his mother's home to live in Saskatchewan with his biological father, but moved out shortly thereafter, following a disagreement with his stepmother.
 He reportedly tried to redeem himself from being troubled, including enrolling at Medicine Hat College to recoup his high school education and taking on various jobs, including a position at Tim Hortons and a prospective oilman trade apprenticeship, to ensure a stable future, but these avenues failed.
 He soon dropped out of Medicine Hat College and quit looking for employment.